pongpisit/cloudflare-workers-workshop/docs/02-hello-world.md

 ---

-## Part C: Make Your Worker More Interesting
+## Part B: Make Your Worker More Interesting

 Let's make your Worker return JSON data (like a real API).